luca-giunti/gammapyXray/README.rst

 A Python code for the spectral analysis of Gamma-ray and X-ray data in a unified framework, using physically-motivated spectral models.
 The data handling and fitting relies on the Gammapy architecture, while the multi-wavelength spectral modeling can be performed using an arbitrary combination of the functions included in the Gammapy, Xspec and Naima libraries.

 This code is built on Numpy, Scipy, Astropy, Gammapy, Naima, Sherpa and Xspec.
-A working example is provided in the ``tutorial.ipynb`` notebook, while a software description can be found in the following publication: TBD
+A working example is provided in the ``tutorial.ipynb`` notebook.

 If you wish to give us your feedback, report bugs or ask for help please open an issue or send us an email.